vladtarko/rtools/README.md

 ## How to use

-You can either download the file `tools.r`, copy-past from it the function you want, or source the whole collection directly from github:
+You can either download the file `tools.r`, copy-paste from it only the function you want, or source the whole collection directly from github:

 ```r
 source("https://raw.githubusercontent.com/vladtarko/rtools/master/tools.r")